Singapore Freshers' Event

 Schools Liaison Officers (UK only)

 Every College employs a Schools Liaison Officer (SLO), also known as an Area Link, to build relationships with schools and colleges across the UK.
-Each Officer is assigned to several UK regions or cities and a London Borough.
+Each Officer is assigned to several UK regions or cities and several London Boroughs.

-SLOs can be a great resource to UK Groups and could potentially:
+SLOs can be a great resource for UK Groups and could potentially:

 - co-host the Freshers’ Event with you